 The performance of the system is heavily dependent on the amount of time we talk to the DB as the DB is bottleneck most of the time.
 Here are a few important points things to ensure while writing queries or code reviewing

 - Never write queries inside FOR loop.
 Query all the data that you need and then do the parsing in memory

 - Use slow query logs and find out all slow queries

-- Make sure all the tables are properly indexed, it plays a big role in performance once you have huge amount of data
+- Make sure all the tables are properly indexed, it plays a big role in performance once you have a huge amount of data

 - Write well formed SQL queries pay more attention to WHERE and GROUP BY clauses